Pay a Bill

 Total Time: 50 minutes

 1. Preheat the oven to 375° F. Spray a 9-inch pie dish with cooking spray and set aside.

 2. Heat olive oil in a large skillet over medium-high heat.
 Add onions and sauté for 3 minutes, until softened.
 Add mushrooms and asparagus, then sauté for 5 to 6 minutes until softened and most of the water has evaporated.

 3. Stir in garlic, thyme, ¼ tsp salt, and pepper, and cook for one minute until fragrant.
 Remove from heat.

 4. In a medium bowl, whisk together eggs, skim milk, remaining ¼tsp salt, and pepper, to taste.

-5. Sprinkle ¾ cup of cheese in bottom of pie dish and top with mushroom onion mixture.
-Pour egg mixture on top and sprinkle with remaining ¼ cup cheese.
+5. Sprinkle ¾ cup of cheese in the bottom of the pie dish and top with mushroom onion mixture.
+Pour egg mixture on top and sprinkle with the remaining ¼ cup cheese.

-6. Bake frittata for 30 minutes until top is puffed and golden brown.
+6. Bake frittata for 30 minutes until the top is puffed and golden brown.